Kong/terraform-provider-konnect/docs/resources/gateway_plugin_ai_prompt_decorator.md

 Optional:

-- `llm_format` (String) LLM input and output format and schema to use. must be one of ["bedrock", "cohere", "gemini", "huggingface", "openai"]
+- `llm_format` (String) LLM input and output format and schema to use.
+Default: "openai"; must be one of ["bedrock", "cohere", "gemini", "huggingface", "openai"]
 - `max_request_body_size` (Number) max allowed body size allowed to be introspected.
 0 means unlimited, but the size of this body will still be limited by Nginx's client_max_body_size.
+Default: 8192
 - `prompts` (Attributes) (see [below for nested schema](#nestedatt--config--prompts))

 <a id="nestedatt--config--prompts"></a>